JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 # Compatibility
 If you encounter any compatibility issues please create an Issue on GitHub.
-Runtime Monitoring aims to provide compatibility for every platform, scripting backend & Unity version.